hooplab/browserstack-cli/README.md

       -V, --version               output the version number
       -u, --user <user:password>  Browserstack authentication
-      -a, --attach                Attach process to launched browser -o, --os                    The os of the browser or device.
-Defaults to "win" -t, --timeout <seconds>     Launch duration after which browsers exit -p, --private               Use the private web tunneling key for manual testing -k, --key <key>             Tunneling key
+      -a, --attach                Attach process to launched browser -o, --os <name:version>     The OS of the browser or device.
+      -t, --timeout <seconds>     Launch duration after which browsers exit -p, --private               Use the private web tunneling key for manual testing -k, --key <key>             Tunneling key